Risk Heatmap

 How are risk levels determined?+

-Risk levels are benchmarked from common compliance considerations in each region so teams can compare where operational exposure deserves attention first.
+Risk levels are benchmarked from AML indexes, sanctions lists, and regulatory complexity in each region so your compliance team compares where operational exposure deserves attention first.

 Can I add custom countries?+